how to deal with an angry person in a relationship

 - Lack of appreciation/fair treatment

-Pooja answers, “Remember the escalation phase of anger?
+Offering advice on how to deal with someone with anger issues in a relationship, Pooja says, “Remember the escalation phase of anger?
 In it, our body prepares for a crisis with rapid breathing, increased heart rate, and raised blood pressure.
-The muscles tense for action, the voice may become louder, and pupils enlarge.
-Tell him to take note of these things next time he feels angry.
-His body stance may change as well.”
+The muscles tense for action, the voice may become louder, and the pupils enlarge.
+Tell your partner to take note of these things next time they feel angry.
+Their body stance may change as well.”

-The strategy that Pooja has suggested is called ‘grounding’.
+The strategy that Pooja has suggested is called grounding.
 As research points out, this technique is common among dance movement therapists and body psychotherapists.
-It expresses a stable physical and emotional presence – “supported by the ground”.
-Other grounding techniques that your partner can use to calm their anger are:
+It expresses a stable physical and emotional presence, supported by the ground.
+If your partner is trying to learn how to stop being aggressive and angry, here are some other grounding techniques they can use to calm themselves:

 - Listening to music